-How to use an old dial telephone
+How to use a mid-20th century dial telephone

-Structure of mid-20th century phone
+Structure of mid-20th century phones

 Several steps were needed in order to use these phones.
 They are described here in some detail although they were straightforward and second nature for us at the time.